Cholecystectomy (gall bladder removal)

 A cholecystectomy is surgery to remove the gallbladder.
 It is usually done using keyhole surgery, when a tiny video camera and surgical equipment are inserted through 4 small cuts in the abdomen.

 Why is a cholecystectomy procedure performed?

 The gallbladder is a small organ that sits just below the liver on the right side of your abdomen.
 It collects and stores bile from your liver, which is used by the gut to help digest food.

-Sometimes the gallbladder becomes blocked with gallstones that form from within the bile and can cause pain, bloating, nausea and vomiting.
+Sometimes the gallbladder becomes blocked with gallstones that can cause pain, bloating, nausea and vomiting.
 Other complications can also occur, including inflammation of the gallbladder, inflammation of the pancreas, jaundice and infection.

 In these cases, a cholecystectomy is performed under general anaesthetic to remove the gallbladder.